 NT-66 Wake Me Up.
 A bright neon orange.
 There is a bright orange color like this one in the first collection as well, but Wake me up is more like a pinky orange vs. a more yellowy orange like Desert Door.

-Content written by Paola Ponce.
+Content written by Paola Ponce and staff.

 Loved this blog?
 Then I think you’ll love learning more about my journey as a specialized gel nail solopreneur in the nail industry.
 Click here to get instant access to my free masterclass.
 These blogs are copyrighted material, and any use of this blog is not permitted without written concern first.
 Some of these blogs contain affiliate links that give us a small commission when qualifying purchases are made.
 Thank you for being so supportive, which helps us to continue creating valuable resources and content like this.